awemorris/PlayfieldEngine/README.md

 **Note:** setup() defines the window, start() loads resources, and frame() is called each frame to render and update.

-For more examples, check the [Getting Started Guide](docs/mkdocs-en/docs/gettingstarted.md)

 ---

 ## Quick Start